 There are certain movies that everyone, even novice filmgoers, will recognize: Stanley Kubrick’s The Shining; David Lean’s Lawrence of Arabia; David Fincher’s Fight Club; Mike Nichols’ The Graduate.
 Each is lauded by critics, admired by filmmakers, and adored by audiences.
 And yet none of them made this list.

-That’s because, in recommending the 100 Must Watch Movies to See Before You Die, the criteria needs to be very strict and weighted in historical context.
-Some films will live on forever, but, upon their initial releases, did said flicks change the course of cinema?
-Without their respective existences, would entire movie genres be what they are today?
-When it comes to the irreplaceable, epic, medium-shifting works included in the following list, the answer to both questions is, simply put, "Yes.”
+That’s because the criteria for our list of the 100 Must Watch Movies to See Before You Die is extremely strict and weighted in historical context.
+Some films will live on forever, but did they change the course of cinema upon their initial release?
+Did they inspire or fundamentally alter entire movie genres?
+For the works included on this list, the answer to both questions is, and must be, “Yes.”

 Every self-respecting movie fan owes it to themselves to see each of these at least once before they visit that multiplex concession stand in the sky.
 And since we’re living through a pandemic, that might not be too long from now.
 We know you’ve got time on your hands - better get started!